inigolabs/inigolabs.github.io/tutorials_access_directive.md

 ## Important notes:
 * A valid role has to be created before using it with `@access` directive
+* Use `depth` parameter for the directive `@access` to restrict access to a certain depth.
+If depth parameter is omitted then the access will be provided for the whole depth of underlying query.
 * After updating service schema always re-apply your service config for changes to take place.